Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

 In the upcoming sections, we'll cover:

-- Connecting a Todo Frontend to the Todo Backend: [Learn how to set up HTML Templates and Static Assets in Golang](https://www.agirlcodes.dev/golang-setup-html-templates-and-static-assets)
+- Connecting a Todo Frontend to the Todo Backend: Learn how to set up HTML Templates and Static Assets in Golang
-- Building the Todo Frontend with Fetch API and Vanilla JavaScript(TypeScript version too )
+- Building the Todo Frontend with Fetch API and Vanilla JavaScript ( TypeSript Version too)
 - Writing Go tests for the Todo backend.
 - Testing API endpoints using Postman.